 Uncirculated 1967 Lincoln Pennies

-Uncirculated 1967 Lincoln pennies are worth between $0.10 and $0.50.
-The value will depend on the grade of the coin, with higher grades being worth more.
+Uncirculated 1967 Lincoln pennies come with about $0.10 and $0.50.
+The value is based on the grade of the coin.
+With a high grade a larger value

 Error 1967 Lincoln Pennies